ljmanso/socialnavigationdatasetdiscussion/README.md

  - `xtightvncviewer localhost:5920`
  - Type the password when asked.

-That will show a window manager with a terminal.
-To replay a simulated trajectory:
+That will show a window manager in the container.
+To replay a simulated trajectory you can run the following either using an `xterm` within the virtual desktop or within the docker prompt:
- - `python3 sn3_replay.py FILE`
+ - `python3 code/sn3_replay.py FILE`

 where `FILE` is any of the files in the `sn3_examples` directory.
+For instance:
+ - `python3 code/sn3_replay.py sn3_examples/1716901588_data.pickle`

+(Th)